elsheena/ElsheenaEats/README.md

 # This is a Web project for food delivery service

-## Important: Read First!
-Before diving into the code, please read the following documentation files:
-- `/js/developerReadMe.md` - JavaScript patterns and core functionality
-- `/css/designerReadMe.md` - CSS variables and styling guidelines
-- `structureReadMe.md` - Project structure and organization
-- `/pages/htmlReadMe.md` - HTML patterns and components

-These files contain essential information about the project's architecture and patterns.

 ## The website was made as a part of the course "Web Development" at the university
 Read Task.docx for more information about the project